nicojeske/inventory-tweaks-movematching/README.md

 Yup.  all it does, other than a few minor bugs backported to mc 1.7.10 by @asiekierka, is add a config option to remove that pesky 'loaded' message.

+It should be compleatly cross-compatable with outher users of inventory tweaks, both joining servers without this modification, and vice-versa.
+It has also been tested on servers.

 ##Download:

 If you do not wish to build the project from source yourself, you can snag a pre-built copy to download: